akari0624/react-starter_withTypeScript/README.md

 ```
 npm run dev
 ```
-  - run your frontend-app with webpack-devServer when you are in develop
+  - run your frontend-app with webpack-devServer when you are in developing

 ```